TokenScript-Framework/papers/src/papers/smart-token-paper.md

 The prevailing vision for Web 3.0 is characterised as an 'Internet of Value' - a platform where value, in its various forms, is distributed more equitably among users and creators, breaking away from the monopolistic tendencies of the Web 2.0 era.
 The centralisation of value, in this view, is seen as the root cause of many of the issues plaguing the current web ecosystem, from stifled innovation to privacy concerns.

 However, this paper proposes a different interpretation of the evolution from Web 2.0 to the next generation web after it.
 Rather than viewing the centralisation of value as the *cause* of the Web's current evolutionary obstacles, we argue that it is, in fact, a *consequence* of the Web's evolution.
-The transition from Web 1.0 to Web 2.0 was not primarily driven by a pursuit of centralised value, but by the desire for more dynamic, application-oriented experiences.
+The transition from Web 1.0 to Web 2.0 was not primarily driven by a pursuit of centralised value, but by the demand for more dynamic, application-oriented experiences.
 Therefore, it is not logical to assume that the transition to Web 3.0 should be defined by a reversal of this trend.

 Furthermore, the characterization of Web 3.0 as an 'Internet of Value' may be more reflective of a countercultural movement against the early elitism Web 2.0, spurred by social and economic disparities, rather than an evolutionary process of the Web.
 Not everyone who transitioned from prior-generation Web to Web 2.0 was pursuing value, and not everyone who migrates from Web 2.0 to the next-generation web will necessarily be pursuing value either.
 While the value investing community is growing, it still represents a small section of web users and is likely to remain so in the future.